giyasht/GATEWAY-master/README.md

 ## Development

 Want to contribute?
 Great!
-Make a change in your file and instantaneously see your updates!
+Make a change in your file and create a pull request.
+We will verify the change and accept the pull request.

 ## Project Links
 - Deployed django application (https://gatewayyyy.herokuapp.com/)